LatticeQCD/AnalysisToolbox/docs_src/dataAnalysis/jackknife.md

 measuring Polyakov loop observables is given in `polyakovTools.py`, described in part in the part of the documentation for [physics](../physicsAnalysis/physicsAnalysis.md) modules.

-**WARNING:** Although the `jackknife` method is very general, one thing that cannot be done is passing a lambda function.
+**WARNING:** Although the `jackknife` method is very general, there are at least a couple kinds of functions that may fail when passed to `jackknife`:
+1. Don't pass passing a lambda function.
 This is because the `jackknife` can be parallelized using `concurrent.futures`, which is not able to pickle lambda functions.
+We [discourage](../contributions/contributions.md) the use of lambda functions in general.
+2. Don't pass a function that manipulates data indices.
+You may not be manipulating the indices you think, because the jackknife first splits your input data into bins, and then the indices of the binned data will get manipulated.